zackmdavis/Category_War/algorithms_of_deception.md

 The pairing of `audience` and `reporter_0` has a _Very Interesting Property!_ When we call our Audience on the output of this Reporter, the probability distribution that Audience returns is _very similar_ to the distribution that our random variables are from![^wrong]

-[^wrong]: But _only_ "very" similar: the code for `audience` isn't actually the mathematically correct thing to do in this situation; it's just an approximation that should be good enough for the point I'm trying to make in this blog post.
-(Specifically, the last two lines of `audience` are based on [the mode of the Dirichlet distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution#Mode), but if you were _actually_ going to try to predict an outcome drawn from a [categorical distribution](https://en.wikipedia.org/wiki/Categorical_distribution) like $P(X)$ using the Dirichlet distribution as a [conjugate prior](https://en.wikipedia.org/wiki/Conjugate_prior), you'd need to integrate over the Dirichlet hyperparameters; you shouldn't just pretend that the mode/peak represents the true parameters of the categorical distribution—but as I said, we _are_ just pretending.)
+[^wrong]: But _only_ "very" similar: the code for `audience` is _not_ the mathematically correct thing to do in this situation; it's just an approximation that ought to be good enough for the point I'm trying to make in this blog post, for which I'm trying to keep the code simple.
+(Specifically, the last two lines of `audience` are based on [the mode of the Dirichlet distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution#Mode), but, firstly, that part about increasing the hyperparameters fractionally when you're uncertain about what was observed (`a[possibility] += 1/len(sight)`) is pretty dodgy, and secondly, if you were _actually_ going to try to predict an outcome drawn from a [categorical distribution](https://en.wikipedia.org/wiki/Categorical_distribution) like $P(X)$ using the Dirichlet distribution as a [conjugate prior](https://en.wikipedia.org/wiki/Conjugate_prior), you'd need to integrate over the Dirichlet hyperparameters; you shouldn't just pretend that the mode/peak represents the true parameters of the categorical distribution—but as I said, we _are_ just pretending.)

 ```
 >>> audience(reporter_0([x() for _ in range(100000)]))